January

 Vegetable Seeds to Sow Outdoors in January

 If you have a sunny, sheltered site, with light soil, you can sow broad beans now to provide an early crop.
 Space the beans 15 cm (6 in) apart in rows 5cm (2 in) deep, and make the rows 37 cm (15 in) apart.
 'Aquadulce' is a particularly hardy cultivar, and very good for early sowing.
-If space is limited, 'The Sutton' is a good choice.
+If space is limited 'The Sutton' is also a good choice.

 Vegetable Seeds to Sow Indoors in January